Down (gridiron football): Derivation

+At the end of the 19th century, it was the rule in rugby football that if a player in possession of the ball was tackled and thus unable to advance, he would shout "Held".
+The tackling player would then reply "Have it down!"
+The tackled player was therefore down.
+A scrum would then begin at the spot where the tackle occurred.

 In American football, the concept of the act of having the ball down gave rise to "down" as the condition of the player so obligated, and the ball carrier could call for a "down" voluntarily.
 Although NCAA rules have effectively abolished this (as the ball carrier dropping to the ground immediately ends the play), other codes for North American football, such as the NFL, still allow (as one way for the ball to become dead) for the runner to cry "down".

 Eventually the rules officially applied the word to include all of the action from the time the ball was put into play (whether by snap or free kick) until it became dead.
 However, in some contexts the down begins when the ball is made ready for play by the officials.

 The system of downs, in terms of a set number of plays to advance the ball a certain number of yards, was introduced by the Intercollegiate Football Association in 1882.
 (Then-player Walter Camp, as secretary of the rules committee, chronicled this change, but had not promoted it.)
 It allowed a team three downs to advance the ball five yards, or retreat with it ten yards, or else lose possession of the ball, a proposal meant to reduce sandbagging.
 Early in the 20th century, after the forward pass was added to the game, the required advance was doubled to ten yards, and later a fourth down was added to the series; the alternative of retreating a distance with the ball had meanwhile doubled its requirement to twenty yards and later been abolished.
 A system of three downs was introduced to Canadian football around 1900 in certain provincial rules, as the game had not yet been standardized nationwide.